-SEOmonitor’s Visibility trend explainer highlights how rankings and search volume changes affected the Visibility metric of a campaign or keyword group.
+SEOmonitor’s Visibility trend explainer highlights how rankings and search volume changes affected the Visibility metric of a campaign or keyword group for a specific timeframe.

 How does this work?